mikkyang/rust-jwt/README.md

 ```

 ### Store
-If you have a collection of keys indexed by key id, you can anything that implements the `Store` trait.
-By
+A `Store` can be used to represent a collection of keys indexed by key id.
+By default this is implemented
-default this is implemented for all `Index<&str>` traits.
+for all `Index<&str>` traits.

 For `Token`s, the methods `sign_with_store` and `verify_with_store` can be used directly.
 For bare claims,
 a key id needs to be included as a tuple.